Building Your Team

 Having a child with ASD creates mounds of paperwork—it is important to stay organized and keep everything easily accessible.
 Creating a binder with all the information is a good way to make sure everything is in one place.
 It is also a good idea to have a section with your child’s general medical history, including any ER visits and other important medical information (allergies, asthma, food issues, etc.).

 Always share current goals and behavior interventions with your team.

 What happens if the team does not agree on something?

 If your team disagrees on a treatment plan and you do not have control over the outcome (for example, while your child is in school), you do have some recourse to work towards a compromise.
-See Practical Tips for Parents — Preparing for the IEP Meeting.
+See Navigating the IEP Process.

 If the team disagrees on another subject that is not school related, as the parent you have the final say on what is best for your child.
 Research as much as you can, speak to knowledgeable parent mentors and look to other resources whose opinions you trust before making a final decision.

 Getting to Know Your New Neighborhood: Reaching Out And Building a Network

 8 Steps to Better IEP Meetings: Play Hearts, Not Poker

 Tips for a Successful IEP Meeting